2lambda123/Aegir-Systems-Diving-Calculator-Release_1.0.0/README.md

 # Aegir-Systems-Diving-Software

-A program that helps divers plan safe dives by tracking nitrogen concentration in the body via "Dive Groups".
+A free to use program that helps divers plan safe dives by tracking nitrogen concentration in the body via "Dive Groups".

 Author(s): Doctor Laplace (Jacob Halaweh)